 - Avoid Peak Mosquito Times — Unless mosquitoes are inside your home, they are typically most active during dawn and dusk when they are less at risk of dehydrating.
 Minimize your time outside during these hours to reduce your chances of getting bitten.

 - Use Repellents or Sprays — Many mosquito sprays and repellents can be toxic, but there are several that contain natural ingredients, such as eucalyptus oil.
-These sprays will not harm you while they keep mosquitoes away from your skin by using strong scents mosquitoes find unappealing.
+These sprays are not considered harmful for you while they keep mosquitoes away from your skin by using natural mosquito repellent compounds.

 - Reduce Body Odor — Mosquitoes are naturally attracted to body odor and the breath we exhale.
 Exercising or performing outdoor activities can increase your body’s odor.
 Make sure to take precautions if outdoor activity is unavoidable.
 Practicing good hygiene will also keep your natural scents to a minimum while also making you less appealing to mosquitoes.